msszczep/pequod-cljs/README.md

 * `WCs`: A count of the number of worker councils loaded into the program
 * `CCs`: A count of the number of consumer councils loaded into the program
-* `TH`: The convergence threshold loaded into the program
 * `A-GDP TY:` The gross domestic product for this year (the current sequence of iterations)
 * `A-GDP LY:` The gross domestic product for last year (this activates once the "Augumented reset" button is clicked)
 * `A-GDP AVG:` The average of the two gross domestic product calculations, when applicable